Sereg20/Task_Center/IPS_config/1 Source System Config/README.md

 ## Details

-With this step you will configure Source system for IPS Provisioning job
+With this step you will configure Source system for IPS Provisioning job The Source system will be Identity Authentication system

 ### Step 1: Create Source system